deajan/osync/README.md

 You may launch concurrent sync processes on the same system but as long as the replicas to synchronize are different.
 Multiple osync tasks may be launched sequentially by osync osync-batch tool.

-Currently, it has been tested on CentOS 5.x, 6.x, 7.x, Fedora 22-25, Debian 6-8, Linux Mint 14-18, Ubuntu 12.04-12.10, FreeBSD 8.3-11, Gentoo, Mac OS X and pfSense 2.3x.
+Currently, it has been tested on CentOS 5.x, 6.x, 7.x, Fedora 22-25, Debian 6-8, Linux Mint 14-18, Ubuntu 12.04-12.10, FreeBSD 8.3-11, Mac OS X and pfSense 2.3.x.
 Microsoft Windows is supported via MSYS or Cygwin and now via Windows 10 bash.
-Android support works via busybox (tested on Termux).
+Android support works via Termux.
+Some users also have successfully used osync on Gentoo and created an openRC init scriptt for it.

 Installation
 ------------